ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 Appart from all the `.js` files which are the required runtime scripts, the most important file in the `src/main/resources/static` directory is `index.html`.
 The browser loads this page to run your application and it contains everything needed to bootstrap it.

 Let's inspect some parts of it.
-You will find a `<base href='/'>` tag which is needed by Angular to make the routing component work.
-Note that you can remove it if you don't make use of the Router (we will see Routing details later).
+You will find a `<base href='/'>` tag which is needed by Angular to make the routing component work in the default mode.
+Note that you can remove it if you don't make use of the Router (we will see Routing details later) or if you use the router with the hash strategy on.

 Then you will see a bunch of several `<link>` and `<script>` tag to load bootstrap.css (this can be removed) and javascript files.
 Those provide the Angular runtime which is called by your Java/GWT application.